ggdover/My-Dev-Env/README.md

 * Disable the annoying 'Aero snap' in windows 10 (Whenever you move a window it will sort of float the windows and wait for you to click one window for it to be selected/focused.
 TODO: add instructions for how to disable it)
 * To change drive in cmd.exe, just type drive-letter followed by ':', so for example 'C:'.
 In 'Git bash' however, you do 'cd' + space + drive letter, from root, so for example: 'cd /c' or if you're already in root folder simply 'cd c'
 * Check out cscript and wscript to get help on how the script-lingo of cmd.exe works, e.g. options for commands etc. (TODO: What is the difference between wscript and cscript??)
+* To access environment variable in powershell = '$env:' + 'name of environment variable', so for example: "echo $env:PATH"
+* To access environment variable in cmd.exe = '%' + 'name of environment variable' + '%', so for example: "echo %PATH%"